sixeyed/docker-windows-workshop/part-6.md

 ## <a name="3"></a>Step 3.
 Run infrastructure services

+For our full CI setup, we'll use a Git server and a local Docker registry, as well as Jenkins.
+We'll run them all in containers.
+Having your complete build environment in containers is useful - it means your whole application deployment pipeline is portable.

 ## Start the Infrastructure Services

-For our full CI setup, we'll need a Git server and a local Docker registry, as well as Jenkins.
-The [infrastructure Docker Compose file](part-6/infrastructure/docker-compose.yml) sets those up, using host mounts for the data volumes.
+The [infrastructure Docker Compose file](part-6/infrastructure/docker-compose.yml) sets up all the CI services, using host mounts for the data volumes.

 Start all the containers with compose: